 Interquartile Range (IQR)

 The interquartile range of a sample of data is the range of the middle half of the ordered values (between the lower quartile and the upper quartile).
 It is a measure of "dispersion", i.e., spread.

 A key driver analysis investigates the relationships between potential drivers and customer behavior such as the likelihood of a positive recommendation, overall satisfaction, or propensity to buy a product.
 See our recent blog post for more information.

-The likert scale is commonly used when collecting responses from questionnaires or surveys that rely on opinion (for example, a customer satisfaction survey).
-A likert scale measures agreement or disagreement using a symmetric or balanced scale.
-It always has an odd number of categories so that the middle value can represent a neutral response.
-A typical likert scale is:
+The Likert scale is commonly used when collecting responses from questionnaires or surveys that rely on opinion (for example, a customer satisfaction survey).
+A Likert scale measures agreement or disagreement using a symmetric or balanced scale.
+It often has an odd number of categories so that the middle value can represent a neutral response.
+A typical Likert scale is:

 - Strongly agree

 Measuring responses using a Likert scale results in data that are categorical and, more specifically, ordinal.

 A Log-Rank test is used in a survival analysis to compare the risk of the event (e.g., death) across the factors of a categorical explanatory variable.
 The Log-Rank test is a non-parametric statistical test that is used to compare survival distributions and which makes use of the full survival data and takes account of right censoring (i.e., it is only known that the time of the event is greater than the days of follow up at the last assessment point).